 Your brain is squishy like Jell-O, and is, therefore, incredibly sensitive.
 It’s surrounded by cerebrospinal fluid to protect it from everyday bumps, but when a head is violently hit or shaken, the fluid can only do so much.
 These blows change the chemicals in the brain, and whether an individual suffers 1 or 100 traumatic brain injuries (TBIs), the chemicals in the brain are permanently altered.

 A physician is not always necessary to diagnose a concussion.
 However, it’s in the best interest of the individual to have a brief evaluation by a professional.
+Symptoms of a concussion can develop right away or may take a few hours or days to notice.

 The most common symptoms of a concussion include: